How to Enjoy San Antonio’s Japanese Tea Garden

 Why is there a Japanese Tea Garden in San Antonio?

-Here’s the story: the Japanese Tea Garden was originally a rock quarry.
-Back in the 1800s the city would lease it out to stone cutters.
+Here’s the history: The Japanese Tea Garden was originally a rock quarry that the city leased it out to stone cutters during the 1800s.

-In the early 1900s, when the stone quarry had been shut down, the city of San Antonio got access to some beautiful land nearby that they wanted to make into a public park.
-But what about this giant hole in the ground where the stone quarry had been?
+In the early 1900s, when the stone quarry had been shut down, the city of San Antonio got their hands on some beautiful land nearby that they wanted to make into a public park (what is now Brackenridge Park).
+Problem was, what to do with the giant hole in the ground where the stone quarry had been?

-The Parks Commissioner had an idea: transform it into a Japanese Tea Garden.
-Western society had a new-found fascination with Japanese art at the time, and the stone quarry had some natural dips and valleys in it that looked like it could be turned into a Japanese-inspired garden with foot bridges, ponds, walkways, and waterfalls.
+The Parks Commissioner had an idea, transform it into a traditional Japanese Tea Garden.
+Western society had a newfound fascination with Japanese art at the time, and the stone quarry presented some natural dips and valleys in it that could be turned into a Japanese-inspired garden.
+They just needed to add some foot bridges, koi ponds, walkways, and waterfalls.

 How was the Japanese Tea Garden built?